Freedom Fighter Support

 History of Hornady Ammunition

-Then came the Korean War.
-The shortages of important raw materials were not anticipated, but rather than let the company wither, Hornady earned contracts to produce a variety of products not associated with bullets – aluminum hearts for bracelets, and condenser cans for the government.
-After the war, the can material and the technology developed to produce those items was utilized to make ultra thin copper jackets for varmint bullets.
+Business was looking up for Hornady Manufacturing – until the Korean War.
+There were unanticipated shortages of important raw materials, but rather than give up and let the company fold, Hornady won contracts for producing alternative products not associated with ammunition – aluminum hearts for bracelets, and condenser cans for the U.S. government.
+Once the war ended, the materials that Hornady had used for the cans and the technology he developed to manufacture them was applied to form ultra thin copper jackets for varmint bullets.

-Hornady Manufacturing has continued its expansion and innovation, continually striving to maintain the lead in bullet technology.
-In addition to their excellent bullets, Hornady makes complete ammo for handguns, rifles and shotguns and has gained much respect for the level of research and technology that goes into their products.
-More recent introductions to the product line include Hornady TAP and critical defense premium law enforcement and military ammunition.
-For hunters, the LEVERevolution and Dangerous Game Series of ammunition represent some of the latest in bullet technology available.
-Hornady has even ventured into the competitive shooting arena, offering their Custom Match and Steel Match ammunition.
-From the diminutive powerhouse .17HMR to the massive .500 S&W Magnum, Hornady has ammo for most any shooter.
+Hornady Manufacturing continues to expand and innovate, always working to advance bullet technology.
+Hornady makes more than excellent bullets, they also manufacture complete ammunition for pistols, rifles and shotguns.
+They have earned true respect for the amount of research and development that goes into their products.
+Recent additions to their product line include the Hornady TAP and Critical Defense premium ammunition for law enforcement agencies and military use.
+Hunters are well served by the Hornady LEVERevolution and Dangerous Game ammunition series, which represent some of the most advanced bullet technologies available.
+Hornady has also ventured into the world of competitive shooting, selling their lines of Custom Match and Steel Match ammo.
+From the mighty mouse .17HMR to the burly .500 S&W Magnum, Hornady sells ammunition for practically every shooter.

-Hornady has and will remain committed to making quality products for shooters, reloaders and armed professionals.
-With their high quality and innovation, Hornady Manufacturing will remain at the front of the ammunition manufacturer pack.
+Hornady has been and remains committed to manufacturing high quality products for shooters of all persuasions, reloaders and armed professionals.
+Hornady Manufacturing, producing with excellence and innovation, will no doubt continue to be at the head of the line of ammunition manufacturers.

 - io said: